-Capturing Fear is a short horror game made from start to finish in the span of three weeks.
-The gameplay and story we developed center around one main mechanic: ghostly footprints that show up when you use your camera's flash to guide you through an abandoned H.H.
+Capturing Fear is a short horror game made from start to finish in the span of three weeks for a small workshop class at Columbia College Chicago during the summer of 2019.
+The gameplay and story we developed centers around one main mechanic: ghostly footprints that show up when you use your camera's flash to guide you through an abandoned H.H.
 Holmes-esque hotel.
 I worked as a designer with five others (two artists, one programmer, and one other designer) to workshop ideas, develop our concept, and execute our vision, all within the very short timeframe.
-My tasks on this project included concept development, design implementation, and gameplay trigger scripting (i.e., writing scripts for each unique trigger that the player crosses during the game).
+My tasks on this project included concept development, design implementation, and gameplay trigger scripting.

 While workshopping, we developed a gameplay plan in order to map out the order of events, see how our game would feel, and figure out which elements were absolutely necessary for a shippable game.
 We quickly decided that in order for us to focus on keeping our footprint mechanic interesting, we would have to restrict gameplay to a single floor of the hotel.
 We created an L-shaped hall to add some variety and to ensure that the second hall segment would maintain a bit of mystery for the player.